StarRocks/starrocks/docs/en/reference/information_schema/columns.md

 `columns` contains information about all table columns (or view columns).

 :::note
-The metadata of [synchronous materialized views](../../using_starrocks/Materialized_view-single_table.md) will not be recorded in `columns`.
+The metadata of [synchronous materialized views](../../using_starrocks/Materialized_view-single_table.md) are not recorded in `columns`.
 You can access it by executing `SHOW PROC '/dbs/db/table/index_schema'`.
 :::

 The following fields are provided in `columns`: